ft9mayank/Azure-Secure-Web-Architecture-Project/README.md

 ## Project Overview

-This project was built to simulate a secure Azure web deployment using a segmented virtual network, subnet-level security controls, a management access path, and a Standard Public Load Balancer placed in front of a private IIS web server.
+This hands-on Azure infrastructure project was built to simulate a secure web deployment using segmented networking, subnet-level traffic controls, a management access path, and a Standard Public Load Balancer placed in front of a private IIS web server.

+This project was developed as an extension of my earlier [Azure Secure Network Lab](https://github.com/ft9mayank/Azure-Secure-Network-Lab), which established the initial jumpbox-based secure access model and private web server architecture.

-The goal was to build something that reflected real infrastructure thinking rather than just a basic VM deployment.
-Instead of assigning a public IP directly to the web server, the environment was designed so that the web tier stayed private and HTTP traffic was exposed only through the load balancer.
-Administrative access was kept separate through a management path.
+The goal was to move beyond basic VM deployment and design a more realistic cloud architecture.
+Instead of assigning a public IP directly to the web server, the environment was built so that the web tier remained private and HTTP traffic was exposed only through the Load Balancer frontend.
+Administrative access was kept separate through a management VM.

+---

+## Architecture Snapshot

+**Architecture:** Management subnet with jumpbox VM, private web subnet with IIS VM, dedicated application subnet, NSG-based traffic control, and a Standard Public Load Balancer for controlled public access.

 ---